-\begin{theorem} Every harmonic function $f$ on $X$ such that $\delta f \in \ell^r$ is constant. \end{theorem} \begin{proof} As before, we identify $X$ with its $0$-skeleton $V$.
+As before, we identify $X$ with its $0$-skeleton $V$.
 We equip $\ell^0(X) = \ell^0(V)$, the space of all functions $X \to \C$, with the $\ell^r$ pseudo-distance.
-This means that in general, two elements of $\ell^0(X)$ are at infinite distance appart, unless their difference lies in $\ell^r(X)$.
+This means that in general, two elements of $\ell^0(X)$ are at infinite distance apart, unless their difference lies in $\ell^r(X)$.